 McCullers, McCann lead Astros to 3-1 win over Indians

+HOUSTON (AP) Lance McCullers finally found his curveball – and the results were devastating for the Cleveland Indians.

-HOUSTON (AP) Lance McCullers allowed one hit over seven innings and Brian McCann hit a two-run homer to lead the Houston Astros to a 3-1 win over the Cleveland Indians on Sunday night.
+McCullers allowed one hit over seven innings and Brian McCann hit a two-run homer to lead the Houston Astros to a 3-1 win Sunday night.

+McCullers (6-2) took a perfect game into the sixth inning, retiring the first 15 batters he faced with six strikeouts, two ground balls and seven fly balls.
+One of the flyouts came in the first inning when Astros left fielder Tony Kemp chased down a ball near the foul line and made a leaping grab at the wall.

+Jason Kipnis led off the sixth inning with a line-drive single to right center on a 2-2 count, but the Indians were unable to get much else going against McCullers.
+He had previously struggled with the location of his curve and has been forced to lean heavily on his fastball and changeup.
+Everything fell into place against the Indians.

 With the game still scoreless in the seventh inning, McCann sent the ball over the Astros’ bullpen in right-center field off an 87 mph changeup from Indians starter Carlos Carrasco (5-3).
 The homer brought home Yuli Gurriel, who had led off the inning with a single.